Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Results

 \subsection{Simulation}

-We now turn to understanding the origin of the sharp transmission dip and the associated negative group delay.
-This behavior stems from the non-reciprocal interaction between a pair of LC resonators and a chiral EMP resonator.
-The system is modeled by a minimal non-Hermitian Hamiltonian, assuming ideal non-reciprocity \cite{Lau2018, YYWang2021, orsel2024}:

-where $\kappa_{a}$ and $\kappa_{b}$ are the decay rates of the input and output LC resonators, respectively. $\kappa_{m1}$ and $\kappa_{m2}$ are the decay rates of the EMP resonators along different propagation paths, as illustrated in Fig. \ref{fig1}b. $\nu_{a, b, m_1, m_2} = \omega-\omega_{a, b, m_1, m_2} $ is the frequency detuning of the electromagnetic field with respect to the LC and EMP resonance at frequency $\omega_{a, b}$ and $\omega_{m_1, m_2}$, respectively. $g$ denotes the coupling strength between the resonators.
-Given the almost identical resonance frequencies of the input and output LC resonators (Fig. \ref{figS1}b), we set $\omega_{a} = \omega_{b} = \omega_{0} $ and $\kappa_{a} = \kappa_{b} = \kappa_{0}$.
-In the EMP resonator, asymmetric coupling emerges due to its chiral nature, leading to differences in propagation time and loss for the $m_1$ and $m_2$ modes depending on the path length and input microwave power.
-By applying coupled mode theory, the transmission can be expressed as:
+We now turn to simulations of the transmission magnitude and the associated positive phase shift using coupled-mode theory.
+The system is modeled by the non-Hermitian coupled-mode matrix in Eq.~\eqref{eq1}, which assumes ideal non-reciprocity \cite{Lau2018, YYWang2021, PhysRevLett.134.153801, 2014NatPh..10..394P}.
+Given the almost identical resonance frequencies of the input and output LC resonators (Fig. \ref{figS1}c), we set $\omega_{a} = \omega_{b} = \omega_{0} $ and $\kappa_{a} = \kappa_{b} = \kappa_{0}$.
+In the EMP resonator, asymmetric coupling emerges due to its chiral nature, leading to differences in propagation time and loss for the $m_1$ and $m_2$ modes (despite $\omega_{m_1}=\omega_{m_2}=\omega_{m}$).
+These differences depend on the path length and the input microwave power.
+By applying coupled-mode theory to the steady-state driven response of the non-Hermitian four-mode model in Eq. $ \eqref{eq1} $, and then eliminating the intermediate EMP modes as described in Appendix~$ \ref{app:E} $, the transmission spectrum can be expressed as,